All comparisons are with the figures for 10 December 2020, the previous reporting date.

-Overdue directives: 5 (last report: 5) and none are more than 2 years overdue.
+Overdue directives: 12 (last report: 5), including 3 on financial services and 3 in the connectivity/media/digital society sector.
+No directive is more than 2 years overdue.

-Average delay: 3.6 months (last report: 8.4 months) – further decrease by 4.8 months and now the Member State with the shortest delay in transposing directives.
+Average delay in transposing directives: 5.8 months (last report: 3.6 months) – an increase of 2.2 months but Estonia is one of the Member States with the shortest average delay in transposing directives.

-The last year has seen the launch of 198 new cases (not including those for late transposition), which were still pending on 1 December 2020.
-With 4 such cases, Estonia is below the EU average of 7 new cases launched within a year.
-On the other hand, 4 Estonian cases have been resolved since December 2019, which is less than the EU average (5) of such cases.
+The Commission launched 120 new cases against Member States in the reporting period (besides those for late transposition), and these were still pending on 1 December 2021.
+Only 1 case was launched against Estonia, which is the lowest number among Member States and well below the EU average of 4 new cases launched in the reporting period.
+However, 5 Estonian cases have been resolved since December 2020, which is less than the EU average (8).

 Problematic sectors: no sector in particular.

-Compliance with Court rulings: no Single Market-related case at this stage of the procedureand closed in the last 5 years (last report: same).
+Time taken to comply with Court rulings: Estonia has no single market case that is at the Court ruling stage of the procedure and closed in the last 5 years (last report: same).

 Evolution of infringement cases